KDABLabs/sqlate/README.md

 ctest
 ```

 in the build directory.
-For details about the unit test prerequisites, read the README.txt file in the tests directory.
+For details about the unit test prerequisites, read the README.tests file in the tests directory.

 ## License
 * LGPL v2.1